xAstroDev/WinNow-1/audio_plugin/README.md

-This is the ALSA audio plugin used in Winlator
+This is the ALSA audio plugin we use.

 ## Build dependencies